 When there is clogging, water is unable to flow freely around the system.
 When this happens, pressure begins to find a way to push the water through the unit.
-This then creates cracks and eventually damage the water heater.
+This then creates cracks and eventually damages the water heater.

 A solution to a Tankless Heater Leak

-For tankless water heaters, the best solution would be to replace it.
+For tankless water heaters, the best solution would be to replace them.
 Keeping a damaged water heater, especially one that is leaking can be very dangerous, and not to mention, expensive on your part.

 Einstein Pros provides quality replacement service for all types of water heaters including tanked water heaters, tankless water heaters, and heat pump systems.
-Call us now to book an appointment in Oregon, Washington and Nevada.
+Call us now to book an appointment in Oregon, Washington, and Nevada.